apache/ozone/hadoop-hdds/docs/content/design/s3_hcfs.md

 Proposed behavior:

- * `permissive`: show both the file and the directory with the same name (similar to S3A)
+ * `ozone.om.enable.intermediate.dirs=true`: show both the file and the directory with the same name (similar to S3A)
  * `ozone.om.enable.filesystem.paths=true`: throwing exception when the second one is created

 ## Directory entry created with file content